Introduction and Philosophy

 This applies to behavior on or off the Lycoming College campus.
 Events that are optional can be considered hazing due to the emotional status of the student and the fear of not being initiated for not participating.

 All students should read and understand the Lycoming College Hazing Policy.
-Any questions or needed clarification should be directed to the Director of Fraternity and Sorority Life and Student Involvement, the Dean of Students, or the Associate Dean of Students.
+Any questions or needed clarification should be directed to the Director of Fraternity and Sorority Life and Student Involvement, the Dean of Students, the Associate Dean of Students, or the Director of Community Standards.

 Questions to ask when planning an activity: